promises-aplus/promises-spec/promises-a-plus.md

 This proposal intentionally omits the progress handling portion of Promises/A.  In practice it has proven to be underspecified and currently does not have an agreed-upon or *de facto* behavior within the promise implementor community.

-As with Promises/A, this proposal does not deal with creation of promises, nor the mechanisms for fulfilling or breaking them.
+As with Promises/A, this proposal does not deal with creation of promises, nor the mechanisms for fulfilling or rejecting them.

 ## Credit